 In the Grand Traverse area, Marjie has managed adolescent health clinics, directed a breastfeeding program, and conducted community health assessment work at the Grand Traverse County Health Department.
-Through Michigan State University, she has done research at Munson on nutrition and pregnancy.
-In addition, Marjie has taught at Grand Valley State University, including courses on Health Care and Women’s Studies.
+Marjie has taught at Grand Valley State University, including courses on Health Care and Women’s Studies.

 In addition to her direct work in public health, Marjie also served on the TCAPS school board for six years, including two as president.
-Her earlier professional work was in New York City, working in International Women’s health overseeing research on international family planning programs.
+Her earlier professional work was in New York City, working in International Women’s Health.

 Marjie and her husband, Roger Gerstle, have lived in Traverse City since 1994.
 They have three adult daughters and a well-loved dog.
 Marjie spends her downtime doing most anything outdoors: kayaking, biking to the farmer’s market, gardening, cross-country skiing, backpacking with her family, and traveling around the world.

 Sarah grew up in Southern Michigan on a farm with acres of outdoor play.
 At an early age she learned the value of nature and hands-on exploration.
 Higher education was spent on the east coast studying Therapeutic Recreation and Experiential Education which placed her in overnight and day camp leadership positions.
 A return to Michigan sent her and her family to Traverse City where she soon found herself in education as an administrator at The Greenspire School.
 There, she worked not only with students and educators but also community members and parents to facilitate a unique, rich education.